 Tulane officials will assist victims in notifying law enforcement, including local police, if they elect to do so.
-Victims are also entitled to choose not to report to law enforcement.
-In situations where a third party has made a report, victims may decline to engage with law enforcement.
-Students or employees who report an incident of sexual violence, whether the offense occurred on or off campus, shall receive a written explanation of their rights and options.
+Victims also maintain the ability to make a conscious decision to decline in notifying campus authorities and/or law enforcement if they do not wish to report.
+Students or employees who report an incident of sexual violence, whether the offense occurred on or off campus, shall receive a written explanation of their rights and options, as well as procedures a victim should follow for preserving evidence, reporting an incident to the university and to law enforcement, and limiting contact with the other party.
 This written explanation identifies existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within the institution and in the community; and describes options for available assistance in; and how to request changes to academic, living, transportation, and working situations or protective measures.
 Tulane will make such accommodations or provide such protective measures if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.
+In addition to providing this information in writing to victims, this information is also included in educational programs and materials provided to students and employees.